MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -ScriptsToProcess
 Adds the specified scripts to sessions that use the session configuration.
 Enter the path and file names of the scripts.
-The value of this parameter must be a full or absolute path to script file names.
+The value of this parameter must be a full or absolute path of script file names.

 ```yaml
 Type: String[]